Learning Domain Invariant Representations for Generalizable Person Re-Identification: Learning Disentangled and Invariant Representations

-It encourages the identity-specific factors of all images to contain less domain information about their datasets.
+by which the extracted identity-specific features are required to reduce the domain information as less as possible.

 As a result, the parameters $\theta_{S}$ of the identity-aware encoder $f_S$ are optimized by jointly minimizing the identity-classification loss and the domain-indistinguishability loss.
-The overall objective function of identity adversarial learning is:
+The overall objective function of identity adversarial learning is as follows:

-\textbf{Domain Adversarial Learning Block.} This block aims to extract the domain-specific factors from person images $x_i$ and exclude identity-specific factors.
-As it is a dual task to the identity adversarial learning, we can use a similar training schema to learn the parameters of $f_V$.
-Here, the identity-classification loss and the domain-indistinguishability loss in the above section are replaced by the domain-classification loss $\mathcal{L}_{dom}^v$ and the identity-indistinguishability loss $\mathcal{L}_{indis}^{id}$ respectively.
-The objective of the domain adversarial learning block is as follows: